 - If you would like to make the taste less pronounced, feel free to add some evaporated milk too.
 It will keep the consistency, not make it sweeter and just make the flavors less pronounced.
 Drink responsibly.
 Cheers:)

-- You can add a can of coconut cream too – pick the unsweetened one since you are already using coconut cream.
+- You can add a can of coconut cream too – pick the unsweetened one since you are already using condensed milk.

 - If you are going to add coconut cream or evaporated milk, make sure to increase the quantity of coconut rum.